xanderlent/COMBINED_android-kernel-exynos/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 -->
-# Linux kernel for the Google Pixel Watch (r11/r11btwifi) derived from AOSP
+# Linux kernel for the Google Pixel Watch derived from AOSP

-This project exists to streamline the process of compiling Linux kernels for the Google Pixel Watch (r11/r11btwifi) from AOSP sources.
+This project exists to streamline the process of compiling Linux kernels for the Google Pixel Watch ([r11/r11btwifi](https://developers.google.com/android/images-watch) a.k.a. [rohan](https://groups.google.com/g/android-building/c/ALQP58NCpEM)) from AOSP sources.

+This kernel should work for both models of the device, variously called [r11, Google Pixel Watch (LTE), r11btwifi, Google Pixel Watch (Bluetooth/Wi-Fi)](https://developers.google.com/android/images-watch), [Google Pixel Watch LTE, Google Pixel Watch Wi-Fi](https://support.google.com/googlepixelwatch/answer/12674814?hl=en&ref_topic=12652267), or [just Google Pixel Watch with the option to "Choose connectivity" between "Bluetooth®/Wi-Fi", and "4G LTE + Bluetooth®/Wi-Fi"](https://store.google.com/product/google_pixel_watch?hl=en-US).

 It attempts to combine the multiple source repositories used by AOSP into a single repository with minimal differences to AOSP, to allow an Android-like kernel to be built without using Android's kernel build system.